kgillison/manager-readme/README.md

-## Gratitude 🙌
-This document was inspired by [Oren Ellenbogen](https://managerreadme.com/use-cases).
-Many thanks to his insightful writing which has helped me grow as a manager over the years.

 ## Hello! 👋
 Thank you for taking the time to read this.
 My goal is for this to be a living document that can serve as a starting place where you can get to know me so that we kick off our working relationship with a strong and successful start.
 Below, I'll share how I like to work and what you can expect from me as a manager and leader.
 If document doesn't match your experience, challenge me to update it.
 This will help me and the next person.

 ## My Philosophy 🧐

 > If you want to go fast, go alone.
-If you want to go far, go together. -African Proverb
+If you want to go far, go together. - Burkina Faso Proverb

 My friends, we're going to go far!
 Each and every person I work with has a unique set of skills, talents and attributes.
 Yes, this means you too!
 I value what you bring, and will work with you and your teammates to grow our collective skills, leaning in to your individual talents and building a strong team who builds great things together and has fun in the process.
 I work collaboratively with my team to help them meet their objectives and overcome challenges.